 Potential impact/consequence if assumption wrong Changes in service (demand, performance, condition, resourcing) may be required as a result of decisions resulting from the Strategy.
 Changes to Activity Planning including funding may be required.
-There is a risk that capital orders are not occur as planned, capital projects may not occur as expenditure in any year may differ from that planned.
-This may have forecast and delay may also change the cost of individual projects.
+There is a risk that capital if projects do not occur as planned, capital projects may not occur as expenditure in any year may differ from that planned.
+This may have forecast and delay may also change the cost of an impact on the costs of individual projects.
 The Council will consider the the project.
 There is also impact of any change as part of the annual the risk that actual project budget process and consider the funding costs will vary from those implications of any cost changes.
-The financial impact of changes to timing of capital expenditure would be impacted by inflation, cost of borrowing and in the case of approach to NZTA which facilities, savings in operating costs for the period the capital expenditure is delayed.
+Transport projects seeking subsidy will need to be developed capital expenditure would be impacted by through a Business Case inflation, cost of borrowing and in the case of approach to NZTA which facilities, savings in operating costs for the period may change originally the capital expenditure is delayed.
 There is a risk of an If an unidentified liability arises it may increase unexpected liability coming the Council's expenditure.
 This risk is mitigated to light, for example, a by the Council's Risk Management and Insurance claim against the Council.
 Policies.
-Risk There is a risk that the visions and initiatives didentified through the district wide strategy process cannot be accommodated through current planning, funding and delivery mechanisms.
+Risk There is a risk that the visions and initiatives identified through the District wide strategy process cannot be accommodated through current planning, funding and delivery mechanisms.
 There is a risk that capital projects may not occur as planned.
 This may have an impact on the costs of the project.
-There is also ithe risk that actual project the risk that actual project costs will vary from those forecasts.
-Transport projects seeking subsidy will need to be developed through a Business Case approach to NZTA which frank change originally that anticipated outcomes There is a risk of an unexpected liability coming to light, for example, a claim against the Council.
-Level of uncertainty Low High Low Stated assumption No significant changes in the management of infrastructure assets, reserves and community facilities are expected in the short term.
+There is also the risk that actual project costs will vary from those forecasts.
+Transport projects seeking subsidy will need to be developed through a Business Case approach to NZTA which may change originally anticipated outcomes There is a risk of an unexpected liability coming to light, for example, a claim against the Council.
+Level of uncertainty Гом Hg B Low Stated assumption No significant changes in the management of Low infrastructure assets, reserves and community facilities are expected in the short term.
 Actions required in the 2021-24 period can be accommodated within current forecasts.
-The Long-Term Plan assumes that the timing and cost of capital projects and associated operating costs are as determined through the Council's activity management planning process.
+The Long Term Plan assumes that the timing and cost of capital projects and associated operating costs are as determined through the Council's activity management planning process.
 It assumed that the Council does not have any unidentified liabilities.
-Source of information The Council The Council The Council Assumption area Selwyn 2031 (District Wide Strategy) Timing and level of capital expenditure Unidentified liabilities Activity ≡ ≡ = ¥
+Source of information The Council The Council The Council Assumption area Selwyn 2031 (District Wide Strategy) Timing and level of capital expenditure Unidentified liabilities Activity Īē ₹ Ī